wazo-platform/wazo-doc/source/cti_client/xlets/directory.rst

 .. figure:: ./images/directory_display_filter.png

-Some fields are required to be displayed in the *Directory* xlet:
+The following fields must be configurered for entries to be displayed in the xlet:

 #. *name* is displayed in the *Name* column of the xlet
 #. *number_office* is displayed in the *Number* column with a phone icon in the xlet
 #. *number_mobile* is displayed in the *Number* column with a mobile icon in the xlet
 #. *number_...* any other field starting with *number_* will be displayed in the *Number* column of the xlet with a generic directory icon

-The values in the *Display format* column contains values that are created in the *Directory Definition*
+The values in the *Display format* column contain values that are created in the *Directory Definition*

 Context and filter association